khodzic2/DashReStreamer/README.md

 	--seg_index_col	Column name where chunk index is stored --stall_dur_col	Column name where stall duration is stored --log_separator	Separator style, tab or csv
-	--path_audio	Full path to where audio files are stored --path_video	Full path to where video files are stored --dest_video	Full path to working folder
-	--gif_path	Full path to gif
+	--path_audio	Full or relative path to where audio files are stored --path_video	Full or relative path to where video files are stored --dest_video	Full or relative path to working folder --gif_path	Full or relative path to gif
-	--final_path	Full path to place where to store final video --mpd_path	URL where mpd with audio and video is --auto_scale	If auto scale option is 0 it is off, if 1 then all video segments are rescaled to resolution of highest quality segment, if 2 aditional parameter scale_resolution is read
+	--final_path	Full or relative path to place where to store final video --mpd_path	URL where mpd with audio and video is --auto_scale	If auto scale option is 0 it is off, if 1 then all video segments are rescaled to resolution of highest quality segment, if 2 aditional parameter scale_resolution is read
 	--log_location	local is for locally downloaded segments, mpd link is to download segments from server, where full link is sent as parameter